-Many would-be entrepreneurs never start because they’re waiting for the perfect idea or don’t have enough disposable capital to break out of the rat race.
+Many would-be entrepreneurs never start a business because they’re waiting for the perfect idea or don’t have enough disposable capital to break out of the rat race.

 1. Buy and flip

 Even the poorest of us has $500 to $5,000 of crap sitting in our closets.
 Those unwanted toys — the jacket you no longer wear, shoes that are out of style, or that old hammer — $7.99 on eBay is better than zero.
 That’s how you start building your capital.

 Find out what things are worth.
 Research the hell out of it.
 Devour completed auctions on eBay to know the value.
 Become an expert in that category.
 Then, once you know your products, know the markets.
 Buy on Craigslist and sell on eBay.
 Buy some old T-shirts on eBay, and turn them around as trendy vintage tees on Etsy.
 Buy at Goodwill or a yard sale, and flip on Facebook Marketplace.

 But you’ve got to make the time for it. $20,170 can be easily made this year if you take the 300 to 500 hours you were going to waste reading on the bus, playing an iPhone game or watching every sports game and apply them to learning the markets.
 Convert that leisure time into flipping time.

 2. Sell or service

 The best businesses to start when you have $100 or less are either sales or service businesses.
 All you need is your phone and the internet.

 It could be a consulting business or selling cars, life insurance or even vacuum cleaners door to door.

 These fields hone the skills that will be invaluable when you have more capital.
 You’ll learn how to persuade, negotiate, overcome fear and handle rejection.